 Harassment IRL

 There’s a sense of frustration wrapped up in the narrative about reporting someone who’s harassing you as well.
-When I literally looked up a few things on the net about psychological harassment.
-You indeed need to lodge a complaint with the courts after reporting it to the police.
+When I looked up a few things on the net about psychological harassment.
+You indeed need to complain to the courts after reporting it to the police.
 Even then, the courts may rule the behavior is not criminal and you’re left to decide on whether to apply for damages.
 Nothing that I found would have helped Francis out any more than what she was already doing.

 The grand finale ending of Greta wraps everything up as it should, leaving the door subtly open for a sequel should they want to bring this character back.
 I sure wouldn’t be disappointed if they did.
 Greta is an awesome antagonist and a brilliant dancer.
 So much so, that I am making it my business to watch a few more of her films.
 Recommendations in comments are always welcome.